elishevaelbaz/project-manager-client/README.md

 - React-beautiful-dnd (drag-and-drop)
 ---

-To run on your local machine:
+__To run on your local machine:__
--Clone both the [frontend](https://github.com/elishevaelbaz/project-manager-client) and the [backend](https://github.com/elishevaelbaz/project-manager-api) repositories onto your machine using `git clone`.
+Clone both the [frontend](https://github.com/elishevaelbaz/project-manager-client) and the [backend](https://github.com/elishevaelbaz/project-manager-api) repositories onto your machine using `git clone`.

 `cd` into the backend repository
 Run `bundle install` to download the necessary gems.